-In May, lower prices were seen as a result on increased supplies and lower tender prices.
-In June, prices dropped due to additional supply in markets which resulted in producers lowering their prices.
-In July, international prices increased due to reduced supply stemming from plant maintenance in major production hubs.
-Domestically, the demand scenario remained comparable to June, as reflected in the prices.
 In August, the export price in the international market continued to fall amid persistent weak demand and tough international competition.
 Domestically the price fell due to weakening demand.
 In September, international prices declined, due to a strong buyers market with high inventory and expectations of continued decrease in price, particularly in China.
 Domestic prices followed suit, continuing to decline due to weak demand.
 In October, international prices remained fairly stable, as suppliers were able to counter weak demand with tight supply.
 In November, international prices remained constant on account of stable market conditions, while domestic prices rose on account of tighter supply.
 In December, international prices remained constant on account of stable market conditions, while domestic prices rose due to shortage of supply with sellers, caused partly by declining output from Bhutan.
+In January, international prices rose due to supply constraints in China whilst domestic prices rose on the back of a shortage of charcoal in factories causing production problems.
+In February, international prices remained stable while domestic prices continued to rise aggressively due to continued raw material shortage in Bhutan.